ev3dev/rpi-tools/README.md

     sudo apt-get update

-Install the Raspbian (armv6) cross-build toolchain (i386 and amd64 only) with...
+Install the Raspbian (armv6) cross-build toolchain (amd64 only) with...

-    sudo apt-get install gcc-linaro-arm-linux-gnueabihf-raspbian
+    sudo apt-get install gcc-arm-rpi-4.9.3-linux-gnueabihf

-The toolchain installs to `/usr/lib/gcc-linaro-arm-linux-gnueabihf-raspbian`.
+The toolchain installs to `/usr/lib/x86_64-linux-gnu/gcc-arm-rpi-4.9.3-linux-gnueabihf`.
 It is not included in your `PATH` by default since it conflicts with Debian/Ubuntu armhf (armv7) toolchains.

-Install the `mkknlimg` and `knlinfo` tools with...

-    sudo apt-get install rpi-mkimage